Lowland League Hearts B team vote expected to be close after SFA provides assurances

-A final decision will be made at a meeting tonight when 14 member clubs will be asked to simply vote yes or no to accepting Celtic, Hearts and Rangers into what would be a 19-team league.
+A final decision will be made at 7pm tonight when 16 member clubs will be asked to simply vote yes or no to accepting Celtic, Hearts and Rangers into what would be a 19-team league.

-Outgoing members Bonnyrigg Rose and Vale of Leithen, along with incoming teams Cowdenbeath and Tranent are not included, meaning eight votes in favour are required unless any of the 14 clubs abstain in what will be a secret ballot.
+Outgoing members Bonnyrigg Rose and Vale of Leithen, are not included, but incoming teams Cowdenbeath and Tranent do have a vote after officially becoming members at last week’s AGM.
+A simple majority is required for the motion to pass in what will be a secret ballot.

+A result will not be communicated by Lowland League chiefs to clubs until Tuesday morning after the Scottish FA has been consulted.

 The Edinburgh Evening News has spoken to sources at two clubs who will be voting against the proposal but predict that the motion will sneak through.

-It comes after Scottish FA chief executive Ian Maxwell provided additional assurances at last week’s AGM about the tightening up of rules and regulations on fixture rescheduling, player eligibility and declaring a champion in the season ahead.
+It comes after clubs received additional assurances at last week’s AGM, agreeing to tighten up rules and regulations on fixture rescheduling, player eligibility and declaring a champion in the season ahead.

 Rangers and Celtic B teams finished second and third behind Bonnyrigg in 2012/22.
 The SFA has pledged that the member club who finish highest in the table will progress into the pyramid play-offs for a place in League 2.